yuta-fujimoto-naist/AttractingContributors/README.md

-# What is your first club activities?
+# What is your first club?
-Tell us about your favorite club activities (that you would like to join)!
+Tell us about your favorite club activity (that you would like to join)!

 `Orchestra`